dbenet-ntu/VolcAshDB/README.md

     git clone git@github.com:dbenet-ntu/Volcash-Project.git
     ```

-- Download `images.zip` file, upzip it and put the folder inside `back-end`.
-- Create `Constants.js` file inside `front-end/src` to set `PROXY` variable.
+- Modify `front-end/src/Constants.js` to set `PROXY` variable.
 This `PROXY` variable is the address of the back-end of the site.
-Inside this file, put

     ```javascript
     export const PROXY = "http://localhost:5001"